The secure CJSM email is:

 Ranjeet defends in serious cases concerning a wide range of criminal offences varying from violent, sexual, fraud, drugs and regulatory matters.
-She has been led by Queen’s Counsel and acted alone in lengthy multi-handed trials.
+She has been led by King’s Counsel and acted alone in lengthy multi-handed trials.
 She has a particular interest in, and is regularly instructed to defend in, complex fraud and money laundering prosecutions brought by the CPS, DWP and Trading Standards departments.

-- R v B & Ors (Central Criminal Court, 2018): Led by John Benson QC, together with Salma Lalani led by Max Hill QC, successfully defended two of three men charged with murder.
+- R v B & Ors (Central Criminal Court, 2018): Led by John Benson KC, together with Salma Lalani led by Max Hill KC, successfully defended two of three men charged with murder.
 The prosecution alleged that the deceased was targeted after an argument with the accused the previous day at a family celebration.
 The case required painstaking scrutiny of CCTV material which captured the presence of the parties before and after the assault in which the deceased was fatally stabbed.
 A number of the key prosecution witnesses were granted anonymity, which added to the challenges in a complex case.

 - R v C – Junior alone defending one of 7 defendants accused of conspiracy to kidnap.
 The defendants were accused of kidnapping a man whom they suspected had stolen the contents of a safe containing drugs and cash to the value of £30,000, and taking him to a field in Kent where they tortured him before escaping.